MarkWattsBoomi/TreeView/README.md

 * "OnSelect" is a special case and is attached to the action of clicking a table row.

+* "OnChange" is a special case and is attached to the action of modifying a table cell value and leaving the cell (onBlur).

 * If the outcome's developer name begins with "CM" (case insensitive) then the outcome is added to either the main table or the current row's context menu rather than as a button.

 * All outcomes including "OnSelect" are optional.

 * Outcome order is respected.

+Note: if a table is editable but the "OnChange" outcome is not attached then the table will remember all changes and highlight changed rows.

 ## Outcome Attributes

+### icon

+Sets the glyphicon to show for the outcome.

 ## Settings

 ### Columns

 Sets the display columns for the table.

+setting "editable" in a columns's metadata will make the column data editable.

 ### Label